pszujewski/ostep/README.md

 I get a segmentation fault when trying to allocate an array that is any larger than 2MB.

-By default, pmap prints one line for each mapping within the address space of the target process:
+By default, pmap prints one line for each mapping within the address space of the target process.
+By default `pmap` shows four columns: the virtual address of the mapping, its size, the protection bits of the regios, and the source of the mapping.

 6949: ./a.out 1 30
 Address Kbytes RSS Dirty Mode Mapping